argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

  - Data records ``_id``: ``expo_<expocode>_sta_<station>_cast_<cast>``
  - Metadata records ``_id``: ``<cchdo_cruise_id>_m<metadata_number>``,  where ``<metadata_number>``` counts from 0 and is prefixed with ``m`` similar to Argo; allows distinctions to be made if a slow-changing metadata value, like ``pi_name``, changes over the lifetime of the cruise.

-GO-SHIP-Specific Data Record Fields
+CCHDO-Specific Data Record Fields
 +++++++++++++++++++++++++++++++++++

-The following fields extend the generic data records for GO-SHIP:
+The following fields extend the generic data records for CCHDO:

  - ``station``
  - ``cast``

-GO-SHIP-Specific Metadata Record Fields
+CCHDO-Specific Metadata Record Fields
 +++++++++++++++++++++++++++++++++++++++

-The following fields extend the generic metadata records for GO-SHIP:
+The following fields extend the generic metadata records for CCHDO:

  - ``expocode``
  - ``cchdo_cruise_id``